dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

      (___|__)
 ```
 # TL;DR
-This repo contains thoughts and code on how to enhance GNNs Performance on Money Laundry Detection using Geometric Features.
+This repo contains thoughts and code on how to enhance GNNs Performance on Money Laundry Detection using Geometric Based Feature-Extraction.

 # 0. System Structure - Whats included
 1. Docker Container containing a graph database (Neo4j) for the KG/PG Storage and Logical Inference/Preprocessing